 Scarification

-Sometimes the seed coat is too hard and does not absorb water to kick-start the germination.
-To solve this problem, we need to scratch the seed surface to stimulate it and bring it out of dormancy.
-This is the scarification process
+Sometimes the seed coat is too tough and does not absorb water to kick-start the germination.
+To solve this problem, we need to scratch the seed surface to stimulate and bring it out of dormancy, which is the scarification process.

 Sowing